posted December 03, 2020

 A good snack mix starts with the perfect combo of munchies and, after several versions and recipe testing, I believe I have found the perfect ratio!
 The secret to a good snack mix is picking real winners for every element.
 You don’t want to have any undesirables in your mix or you’ll end up with a bowl of the reject snack at the bottom with everything else eaten.

-*PRO TIP* If you don’t have a smoker, you can totally adapt this recipe for your oven or grill.
+- Cook on your grill.
+If you don’t have a smoker, you can totally adapt this recipe for your oven or grill.
 Just follow the time and temperature guidelines in the recipe below.
 You’ll be missing a little of that smoky element, but all of the great flavors of the crackers and Cholula caramel will still be in the snack mix.

-Sweet & Spicy Smoked Snack Mix
+Sweet and Spicy Smoked Snack Mix

-- 2 cups Chex cereal rice or corn is my favorite
+- 2 cups Chex cereal (rice or corn is my favorite)

 - 2 cups pretzel sticks